tidyverse/tidyverse.org/content/blog/tune-0-1-1/index.md

 <img src="figure/ap-reg-new-1.svg" title="plot of chunk ap-reg-new" alt="plot of chunk ap-reg-new" style="display: block; margin: auto;" />

-Extra arguments can be passed when a numeric grouping column is used and these are given to `format()`.
+Extra arguments can be passed when a numeric grouping column is used;l these are given to `format()`.
 To avoid scientific notation:

 ```r